 Current birth control pills have much lower amounts of hormones so weight gain is not a side effect you need to worry about.
 If you are still concerned about the hormone levels in the birth control pill, speak to your doctor for alternative birth control pills with lower doses of hormones.

-Fertility returns almost immediately after stopping the pill, which is why you must not miss a day on the pill.
-This misconception could have arisen when couples in their late 30s decided to stop the pill to get pregnant, only to discover that it is not easy to do so due to a drop in their natural fertility.
+This misconception around your fertility could have arisen when couples in their late 30s decided to stop the pill to get pregnant, only to discover that it is not easy to do so due to a drop in their natural fertility.

-Did you know that modern birth control pills may also provide other health benefits apart from preventing pregnancy?
+Did you know that modern birth control pills provide other health benefits apart from preventing pregnancy?

 Regulate Hormonal Levels

 If you have an irregular menstrual cycle or experience heavy bleeding, hormonal birth control pills may help to balance the hormonal fluctuations and make periods lighter and more consistent.

 Hormonal acne can be prevented by birth control pills.
 This is because the pills help to control and prevent sudden drops and rises in hormonal levels, which are typically responsible for outbreaks.
 By regulating hormonal levels, the pill thus effectively helps to control hormonal acne.